 The English language level for this programme is: Advanced.

 Further information can be found on our English language requirements page.

 This MA provides a broad-based training in social science approaches to the analysis of material and visual media: ranging from art, photography, film and media within visual anthropology, to consumption, museum anthropology and cultural heritage, landscape and genres (such as clothing and the built environment), within material culture.

 UCL Anthropology is the world's leading centre for the study of material and visual culture.
 We publish the Journal of Material Culture and several relevant book series, and have nine specialist staff in this field.

 The department is one of the largest anthropology departments in the UK.
-Our excellent results in the 2008 Research Assessment Exercises and 2014 Research Excellence Framework show that we are the leading broad-based anthropology department in the UK.
+Our excellent results in the Research Excellence Framework (REF2014) show that we are the leading broad-based anthropology department in the UK.

 Students are encouraged to take full advantage of the wider anthropological community in London and the department's strong links with European universities and international institutions.